What is the longest lasting type of flooring?

 Traditionally, ceramic tile or stone can last for centuries.
 Wood when properly installed and maintained can last a long time too.
 Let’s talk about 3 things that make long lasting flooring in any material.

-2. Select a product that is suitable for your floor.
+2. Pick the right product- Select a product that is suitable for your floor.
 Carpet is durable, quick to install, and may not require repairs to the subfloor.
 However, in the kitchen and bathrooms, it is more practical to install a hard surface floor that can be mopped like a luxury vinyl plank.
 Flooring has improved a lot and now many types are waterproof or water-resistant.

-3. Pick a product with a good warranty by a company that has been around a long time.
+3. Buy flooring from a reputable source- Pick a product with a good warranty by a company that has been around a long time.
 SCF carries many A-grade products that are durable and in the unlikely event that they are damaged will be covered by the warranty.

 Saddleback Carpet & Flooring is here to help, we offer a free in-home measure and consultation.
 Additionally, please visit our showroom to see hundreds of samples and ask our professional staff about your flooring needs.